-Google Splits TPUv8 Into Training and Inference Chips
+Google Splits TPU 8 Into Training and Inference Chips

-Google is fragmenting its next TPU generation into two purpose-built chips: a training-focused accelerator and a cost-optimized inference accelerator.
-The training device, codenamed Sunfish and referenced as TPUv8t, will be developed by Broadcom under an extended engagement that covers multiple TPU generations.
-The inference device, codenamed Zebrafish and referenced as TPUv8i, will be designed by MediaTek.
+Google is splitting its next-generation TPU 8 family into two purpose-built chips: a training-focused accelerator (TPU 8t) and a cost-optimized inference accelerator (TPU 8i).
+Industry reporting indicates the training device is being co-designed with Broadcom under an extended multi-generation engagement, while the inference device is being co-designed with MediaTek (Google has not publicly confirmed the design-partner split).
 The family will integrate with Google's Axion CPU line and lean on advanced packaging such as CoWoS and HBM stacks, putting pressure on foundry and packaging capacity.
 The split reflects a broader industry trend toward specialization of compute for training versus inference and will reshape supplier wins, CoWoS demand, and data-center component ecosystems.

 What happened

-Google is splitting the next-generation TPUv8 family into two distinct chips, a high-performance training accelerator and a cost-optimized inference accelerator.
-The training chip, TPUv8t, carries the codename Sunfish and is being designed by Broadcom.
-The inference chip, TPUv8i, carries the codename Zebrafish and is being designed by MediaTek.
+Google is splitting the eighth-generation TPU 8 family into two distinct chips, a high-performance training accelerator and a cost-optimized inference accelerator.
+The training chip, TPU 8t, is reportedly being co-designed with Broadcom.
+The inference chip, TPU 8i, is reportedly being co-designed with MediaTek.
+The Broadcom and MediaTek attributions come from industry analysts (notably SemiAnalysis) and have not been publicly confirmed by Google.
 Google will continue tight systems integration with its Axion CPU line based on Neoverse N3 cores.
 JPMorgan commentary tied to the deal signals multi-generation scope and substantial revenue upside for infrastructure vendors.

 Technical details

 The split separates design goals and supply-chain flows.
-TPUv8t (training) prioritizes raw matrix throughput, multi-socket coherency, and high-bandwidth memory capacity.
-TPUv8i (inference) optimizes area, power, and cost per inference with likely tighter quantization and latency-focused I/O. Both chips are expected to rely on advanced packaging and HBM stacks, pushing demand for CoWoS-style integration and wafer-level interposers.
+TPU 8t (training) prioritizes raw matrix throughput, multi-socket coherency, and high-bandwidth memory capacity.
+TPU 8i (inference) optimizes area, power, and cost per inference with likely tighter quantization and latency-focused I/O. Both chips are expected to rely on advanced packaging and HBM stacks, pushing demand for CoWoS-style integration and wafer-level interposers.
 Key technical points practitioners should note:

-- •Broadcom will likely own custom SerDes, PCIe/NVLink-class interconnects, and the high-speed fabric for multi-die training nodes.
+- •Broadcom is expected to own custom SerDes, PCIe/NVLink-class interconnects, and the high-speed fabric for multi-die training nodes.

-- •MediaTek is positioned to optimize die-area, power envelopes, and inference microarchitectures for edge and cloud inference racks.
+- •MediaTek is positioned to optimize die-area, power envelopes, and inference microarchitectures for cloud inference racks.

 - •Integration with Axion suggests Google will keep CPU-memory and system orchestration tightly coupled to TPU scheduling and telemetry.